LucasCtrl/mHub/README.md

 ![Search bar image](https://github.com/lucasctrl/mhub/blob/main/.github/screenshots/searchBar.png)

 - Choose your favorite search engine. `google`, `duckduckgo`, `ecosia` are available but feel free to add more by [creating a new PR](#-contributing).
 - Create custom **zap commands** with a custom zap shortcut.
-You'll be able to browse your favorite website through you personal home page.
+You'll be able to browse your favorite website through you personal home page. `gh lucasctrl/mhub` will search for `lucasctrl/mhub` on github, `yt vitejs tutorial` will search a tutorial about vitejs on YouTube.

 ```json
 {